khudgins/documentation/automation/deployment_configuration/launch_configuration.rst

 #. **Secondary Machine Image**

-   The secondary machine image is a machine image of an optionally unique definition that enStratus will use to launch subsequent servers from the secondary machine image definition.
+   The secondary machine image is a machine image of an optionally unique definition that Enstratius will use to launch subsequent servers from the secondary machine image definition.

    The most logical implementation for using a secondary machine image is in the case of replicated databases.
-The primary machine image would be used by enStratus to launch the master database and all subsequent servers would function as slaves using the secondary machine image.
+The primary machine image would be used by Enstratius to launch the master database and all subsequent servers would function as slaves using the secondary machine image.